Hair Transplant in Turkey » Blog » DHI vs FUE Hair Transplant

 Scarring✅ Minimal scarring in recipient area✅ Tiny dot scars in donor area

-Shock Loss Risk✅ Lower risk due to less graft trauma❌ Slightly higher, typically temporary
+Shock Loss Risk✅ Lower risk due to less graft trauma❌ Slightly higher, temporary

 Donor Hair Survival Rate✅ 90–95% with skilled placement✅ 90–95% with skilled extraction